Sandy Crab and it was just perfect for the three of us!

 We got showered and left the dog behind and went to enjoy a nice easy dinner together at Mill 109, with views of the setting sun sparkling off the ocean.

 On Sunday we went back to the beach for one last frolic before we had to pack up our gear and head on home.
 We had the whole beach to ourselves and we're joking about how different it would look if this was a beach on the East Coast in June.
 For one thing, I don't think I've ever worn rain boots and fleece to the beach in South Carolina.
-But regardless of what coast I'm on, there is just something about the ocean, something that pulls and my heart and catches my breath like no other place on Earth.
+But regardless of what coast I'm on, there is just something about the ocean, something that pulls at my heart and catches my breath like no other place on Earth.

 We were sad to be leaving so soon after arriving but I am so glad to know this little slice of paradise is just a short drive away from our home.
 It's so crazy to think this is a piece of the country we might never ever have visited if not for this crazy journey we're on.
 These weekend adventures are like water for the soul.
 We come home with stories to tell and memories that we'll share forever.
 I feel lighter and refreshed and ready to face another week of late nights alone.
 So no matter how last minute, or how hectic the week before has been, I'll say yes every single time T.J. tells me "let's get the heck out of town."
 Just to go somewhere, anywhere new, together.